Sublime Dentistry - Halifax

 Frequently Asked Questions

-No, tooth extractions are typically performed under local anesthesia, ensuring minimal discomfort during the procedure.
+Extractions are typically performed with local anaesthesia, ensuring you feel minimal discomfort during the procedure.

-It’s advisable to avoid eating or drinking for a few hours before the procedure to prevent nausea from the anesthesia.
+It’s best to refrain from eating or drinking for a few hours beforehand to avoid nausea caused by the anaesthesia.

-Depending on the situation, alternatives like root canal therapy or restorative treatments may be considered.
+Based on your situation, alternatives such as root canal therapy or other restorative treatments may be considered.

-The healing process typically takes a few days to a couple of weeks, depending on the complexity of the extraction.
+Recovery usually takes a few days to two weeks, based on the complexity of the procedure.

-In most cases, it’s safe to drive home after a dental extraction as the effects of anesthesia wear off relatively quickly.
+In most situations, it is safe to drive home since the effects of local anaesthesia typically wear off quickly.

 What Our Patients Are Saying